open62541/open62541/tools/nodeset_compiler/README.md

   -x .../deps/ua-nodeset/PADIM/Opc.Ua.PADIM.NodeSet2.xml
 ````

-This time, only NodeIds with ``ns=0`` are list as unresolvable, because they are missing from the default reduced namespace-zero nodeset.
+This time, only NodeIds with ``ns=0`` are listed as unresolvable, because they are missing from the default reduced namespace-zero nodeset.
 We can now include the full OPC UA namespace-zero nodeset as a reference file to resolve all missing dependencies.

 ````